Apostrophe-Corp/0xAuction/README.md

 ### Usage

-- When using our dApp, interactions that would require a communication to be made with the blockchain through your account would require you sign some transactions, but the following interactions are to taken note of:
+- When using our dApp, interactions that would require a communication to be made with the blockchain through your account would require you sign some transactions.
+The following interactions are to be taken note of:
   - Deployment of an 0xAuction contract - usually 3 transactions.
   - Minting of a token - just 1.
   - Starting an auction - multiple transactions.